eigerco/amplifier-advisory-committee/docs/AMPLIFIER_ADVISORY_COMMITTEE/AMPLIFIER_ADVISORY_COMMITTEE.md

 **Ackee** | https://ackee.xyz/

 Ackee is trusted by top-tier organizations in web3.
-Our mission is to contribute to a stronger blockchain ecosystem by providing security services, tooling and education.
+Their mission is to contribute to a stronger blockchain ecosystem by providing security services, tooling and education.

 **Node.Monster** | https://www.node.capital/#nodemonster

 Node.Monster specializes in high-performance, scalable Node solutions and plays a key role as operators, validators, and DAO contributors across over 20 networks, including Ether.fi , Axelar, and Stride.
-With deep expertise in running Nodes and guiding networks from testnet to mainnet, Node.Monster is the ideal partner to bootstrap your network's success.
-We also offer white-label services for VASPs and crypto VCs, allowing them to leverage our expertise under their brand.
-Our experience ensures that your brand can deliver top-tier services with the reliability and performance our team is known for as we are the main staking services for several protocols and VCs.
+With deep expertise in running Nodes and guiding networks from testnet to mainnet, Node.Monster offers white-label services for VASPs and crypto VCs, and are the main staking services for several protocols and VCs.